 “What on earth,” Annabel exclaimed, getting out of her seat and heading over to the window for a better view.
-A moment later she was joined by Jonathan, Roderick, Kass, Kip, and Mrs. Thompson.
+A moment later she was joined by Jonathan, Roderick, Kas, Kip, and Mrs. Thompson.
 They gaped at the wall in silence.

 It was vast, stretching as far as they could see in either direction.
-It was several stories tall, with gun turrets positioned around it.
+It stood several stories tall, with gun turrets positioned around it.
 Though the wall was obviously makeshift, pieced together with lengths of sheet metal and plywood, it was enough that the zombies could neither scale its heights nor topple the wall.
 Even so, it was difficult to imagine how it could have been assembled so quickly, unless it had been built in advance, in anticipation of Dead London.
 Which meant that it could only have been built by Resurrectionists, or Resurrectionist sympathizers.
 Annabel remembered what Palmer had said about Queen Victoria.
 Even she was suspected of supporting the Dead London project.

-“They’re quarantining the city,” said Kass.
+“They’re quarantining the city,” said Kas.
 “Trying to keep the zombies inside.”

 “What about the living?”
 Annabel exclaimed.
 “There are still survivors living in the city.
 They’ll be trapped inside with them.”

-“Soon won’t be too many living people left,” said Kip.
+“Won’tW be too many living people left,” said Kip.

 “God,” Annabel breathed.
 “It really will be Dead London.
-A city of the walking dead.
+A city of walking dead.
 Can we get any lower?”

 The ship was circling near the wall, just outside the range of the wall’s gun turrets.
 Just then, the captain’s voice came through the speaking tube, distorted and tinny as it resonated from a little metal box in the top right corner of the lounge.